It’s Time To Reflect

 Second, there is a serious whiff throughout of preparing for the last crisis rather than the next one.
 I am certain Andreessen himself doesn’t mean this, but I am rather worried once more that 90% of his readers will interpret it this way.
 If only we’d done what we now know would have worked perfectly and would have involved a lot of code!

-This oversight is very probably due to Silicon Valley’s internalised gloating that not only did it have nothing to do with the Great Financial Crisis (which is called the “Lehman Crisis” in Japan, by the way.
+This oversight is very probably due to Silicon Valley’s internalized gloating that not only did it have nothing to do with the Great Financial Crisis (which is called the “Lehman Crisis” in Japan, by the way.
 Isn’t that interesting?
-The things you learn when you leave the Valley …) but all the best performing stocks since then have come from software eating the world.
+The things you learn when you leave the Valley …) but all the best-performing stocks since then have come from software eating the world.

 All true, more or less, but I worry that many use this as reason enough to stop thinking about what actually happened.
 Therefore, they can’t answer, and are completely unaware that the purely economic factors of this crisis where caused by trying to prevent the last crisis after the last crisis.
 Blank stares.
 Vacant looks.
 Exactly.
 Read a book.